refractionPOINT/lce_doc/docs/lc-marketplace.md

 ## Developer Grant Program

 LimaCharlie is offering a $1000 in computation credits that can be applied towards using LimaCharlie to develop any kind of project you want.
-If you are looking to commercialize an idea we can help you get it into our marketplace and if there is traction there we can further support you in growing.
+If you are looking to commercialize an idea we can help you get it into our marketplace and if there is traction there, we can further support you in growing.

 Interested parties can apply for the grant program [here](https://limacharlie.io/grant-program).